Set up a Ubuntu/Apache cloud-based server

 If you have done everything so far:

 - The server text file you made is open.

 - The Nightly browser is minimized with your server account displayed in it.

 Sometimes, you may need or want to reload the server.
 If you use backup or snapshots, you can possibly keep the IP previously assigned.
 If you do reload the server, you need to delete the known_hosts file.
 It is located on your computer at C:\Users\YourUsername\.ssh\.
 This will allow you to log into the server again for a 'first' time according to your computer.

 Go to the server text file and copy the line ssh root@Your-IP.

 The password the server is looking for is one that was automatically created when Ubuntu was installed for you by your VPS host.
 You previously copied and saved it to your server text file.
-Copy it now.
-Remember it is just after --> Server assigned password:.
+Copy it.
+Remember it is just after ssh root@Your-IP.

-Go back to the PowerShell and click the top border, then place your mouse pointer anywhere inside the PowerShell window and right click.
-It will seem like nothing happened, but immediately press Enter and you will see the greeting window.
+Go back to the PowerShell window and click the top border, then place your mouse cursor anywhere inside the PowerShell window and right-click.
+It will seem like nothing happened, but immediately press Enter and you will see the Ubuntu greeting window.
 That is, you will see it if everything went well.

 Do not get discouraged if this process fails.
 It takes some time to get used to the steps you must take to use the PowerShell, but once you learn them, you'll be flying through it like nobody's business!

 If you get hung up, close PowerShell and start over by reopening it.
 You can close it in two ways.
 The first is by simply typing exit and pressing Enter on your keyboard.
 The other way is to just press the X in the top of the PowerShell window and it will close.